alexqfredrickson/notes/aws/aws.md

 Objects can be replicated across regions, or into the same regions.

+Cross-region replication requires that you enable versioning on the bucket.
+It also requires an IAM policy to allow S3 to replicate objects on your behalf.

 ### ELB

 [Elastic Load Balancers](https://aws.amazon.com/elasticloadbalancing/) distribute network traffic across targets/applications in one or more AZs.